sogeteldevteam/AQUAPharma/README.md

 ## BLOOM[^5]
 BLOOM (BigScience Large Open-science Open-access Multilingual Language Model) is an open-source language model developed as part of the BigScience project, an international collaboration between researchers and tech companies.
 Launched in 2022, BLOOM is designed to support over 46 languages and 13 programming languages, making it one of the most versatile and multilingual models available.
 BLOOM was created with the goal of democratizing access to large models, ensuring transparency and accessibility.
 It is particularly suitable for applications requiring a deep understanding of text and high-quality multilingual generation.
 The model was trained using computational resources provided by Jean Zay, one of the most powerful supercomputers in Europe, and is optimized to operate on proprietary hardware.

-Technical Details
+### Technical Details

-Model Size (Number of Parameters)
+#### Model Size (Number of Parameters)
 BLOOM is available in several configurations to meet various computational needs:
-•	BLOOM-560M: A lightweight version with 560 million parameters.
+*	BLOOM-560M: A lightweight version with 560 million parameters.
-•	BLOOM-7B1: The standard version with 7.1 billion parameters, balanced between performance and resource requirements.
+*	BLOOM-7B1: The standard version with 7.1 billion parameters, balanced between performance and resource requirements.
-•	BLOOM-176B: The full version with 176 billion parameters, designed for advanced applications and complex NLP tasks.
+*	BLOOM-176B: The full version with 176 billion parameters, designed for advanced applications and complex NLP tasks.

 These different sizes allow users to choose the version best suited to their hardware resources and application goals.

-Hardware Requirements
+#### Hardware Requirements
 Hardware requirements vary depending on the model version chosen:
-•	BLOOM-560M:
+* BLOOM-560M:
-o	Requires about 4 GB of VRAM, making it executable on mid-range consumer GPUs (e.g., NVIDIA GTX 1660). o	For CPUs, at least 8 GB of RAM is required for smooth inference.
+  *	Requires about 4 GB of VRAM, making it executable on mid-range consumer GPUs (e.g., NVIDIA GTX 1660).
+  *	For CPUs, at least 8 GB of RAM is required for smooth inference.
-•	BLOOM-7B1:
+* BLOOM-7B1:
-o	Requires about 16-20 GB of VRAM, suitable for GPUs like NVIDIA RTX 3090 or higher. o	For local training, it's recommended to use at least 2 GPUs with parallel configurations.
+  *	Requires about 16-20 GB of VRAM, suitable for GPUs like NVIDIA RTX 3090 or higher.
+  *	For local training, it's recommended to use at least 2 GPUs with parallel configurations.
-•	BLOOM-176B:
+* BLOOM-176B:
-o	Requires >=350 GB of VRAM, suitable only for HPC clusters or high-end GPUs like NVIDIA A100. o	Full training requires advanced infrastructures and the use of distributed frameworks such as Megatron-Deepspeed.
+  *	Requires >=350 GB of VRAM, suitable only for HPC clusters or high-end GPUs like NVIDIA A100.
+  *	Full training requires advanced infrastructures and the use of distributed frameworks such as Megatron-Deepspeed.

-Supported Frameworks
+#### Supported Frameworks
 BLOOM is compatible with major machine learning frameworks:
-•	Hugging Face Transformers: BLOOM is fully integrated into the library, making it easy to use for both research and business applications.
+*	Hugging Face Transformers: BLOOM is fully integrated into the library, making it easy to use for both research and business applications.
-•	DeepSpeed: Optimized for large-scale distributed training and inference.
+*	DeepSpeed: Optimized for large-scale distributed training and inference.
-•	PyTorch: Used as the main framework for BLOOM's development and execution.
+*	PyTorch: Used as the main framework for BLOOM's development and execution.
-•	TensorFlow (unofficial): Some community contributions have made BLOOM usable in TensorFlow as well.
+*	TensorFlow (unofficial): Some community contributions have made BLOOM usable in TensorFlow as well.

 This wide compatibility makes BLOOM accessible to a variety of users and purposes.

-Training and Fine-Tuning Modes
+#### Training and Fine-Tuning Modes
 BLOOM is designed to support both full training and fine-tuning:
-•	Full Training:
+*	Full Training:
-o	Requires advanced infrastructures and large multilingual datasets. o	Includes optimizations specific to handling low-resource languages.
+  *	Requires advanced infrastructures and large multilingual datasets.
+  *	Includes optimizations specific to handling low-resource languages.
-•	Fine-Tuning:
+*	Fine-Tuning:
-o	Techniques such as Parameter Efficient Fine-Tuning (PEFT) and Prompt Tuning can be used to specialize the model in specific tasks, reducing computational costs. o	BLOOM also supports approaches like LoRA, enabling rapid fine-tuning on less powerful hardware.
+  *	Techniques such as Parameter Efficient Fine-Tuning (PEFT) and Prompt Tuning can be used to specialize the model in specific tasks, reducing computational costs.
+  *	BLOOM also supports approaches like LoRA, enabling rapid fine-tuning on less powerful hardware.

-Querying Modes (API, CLI, etc.)
+#### Querying Modes (API, CLI, etc.)
 Querying modes for BLOOM include:
-•	Local APIs:
+*	Local APIs:
-o	Thanks to integration with Hugging Face, it's easy to set up a REST endpoint for custom queries.
+  *	Thanks to integration with Hugging Face, it's easy to set up a REST endpoint for custom queries.
-•	CLI:
+*	CLI:
-o	Allows for text generation and analysis directly from the command line, ideal for quick testing.
+  *	Allows for text generation and analysis directly from the command line, ideal for quick testing.
-•	Interactive UIs:
+*	Interactive UIs:
-o	BLOOM can be integrated with platforms like Gradio to create graphical interfaces for direct interaction with users.
+  *	BLOOM can be integrated with platforms like Gradio to create graphical interfaces for direct interaction with users.

 Inference pipelines can be run in batch or real-time modes, adapting to different operational needs.

-Document Management, Organization, and Reading Capabilities BLOOM is particularly powerful for applications requiring the management and interpretation of complex documents:
+#### Document Management, Organization, and Reading Capabilities
+BLOOM is particularly powerful for applications requiring the management and interpretation of complex documents:
-•	Automatic Summarization:
-o	BLOOM generates accurate and concise summaries of long documents, such as academic articles or business reports.
+*	Automatic Summarization: BLOOM generates accurate and concise summaries of long documents, such as academic articles or business reports.
-•	Semantic Search:
-o	Thanks to its advanced contextual understanding, BLOOM can be integrated into search systems to retrieve relevant information from large document archives.
+*	Semantic Search: Thanks to its advanced contextual understanding, BLOOM can be integrated into search systems to retrieve relevant information from large document archives.
-•	Key Data Extraction:
-o	It can identify and structure information such as named entities, dates, and numbers from unstructured documents.
+*	Key Data Extraction: It can identify and structure information such as named entities, dates, and numbers from unstructured documents.
-•	Multilingual Analysis:
-o	Designed to support many languages, BLOOM is ideal for applications involving multilingual documents, such as translation or thematic tagging.
+*	Multilingual Analysis: Designed to support many languages, BLOOM is ideal for applications involving multilingual documents, such as translation or thematic tagging.

 With OCR integration, BLOOM can process non-textual documents and convert them into organized, searchable content.

-License and Usage Restrictions
+#### License and Usage Restrictions
 BLOOM is released under the RAIL (Responsible AI License), which imposes some restrictions on the use of the model:
-•	Permission to Use: BLOOM can be used for commercial, academic, and personal purposes, as long as it does not violate the restrictions set by the license.
+*	Permission to Use: BLOOM can be used for commercial, academic, and personal purposes, as long as it does not violate the restrictions set by the license.
-•	Restrictions:
+*	Restrictions:
-o	The model cannot be used for activities that promote harm, discrimination, or privacy violations. o	The use of the model must comply with local and international laws.
+  * The model cannot be used for activities that promote harm, discrimination, or privacy violations.
+  *	The use of the model must comply with local and international laws.

 The RAIL license encourages ethical and responsible use of the model, requiring users to ensure that applications do not have negative impacts.

-Mistral
-(see [Ref.
-06])
+## Mistral[^6]
 Mistral is a next-generation language model developed by Mistral AI, a European startup known for its focus on creating open-weight models optimized for local execution.
 Mistral was launched in 2023 as an efficient and scalable alternative to large language models, with a strong emphasis on hardware optimization and transparency.
 Designed to deliver high performance on limited hardware, Mistral is renowned for introducing innovative compression and pruning techniques (removing unused parameters), which significantly reduce computational requirements without compromising quality.
 This makes it ideal for companies and researchers looking for a powerful model that is easy to deploy on private infrastructures.

-Technical Details
+### Technical Details

-Model Size (Number of Parameters)
+#### Model Size (Number of Parameters)
 Mistral is available in modular configurations to suit different needs:
-•	Mistral-7B: A model with 7 billion parameters, designed for high performance in local and business scenarios.
+*	Mistral-7B: A model with 7 billion parameters, designed for high performance in local and business scenarios.
-•	Mistral-3B: A reduced variant with 3 billion parameters, ideal for less complex tasks or environments with limited hardware resources.
+*	Mistral-3B: A reduced variant with 3 billion parameters, ideal for less complex tasks or environments with limited hardware resources.

 This flexibility allows users to choose the most suitable model based on application requirements.

-Hardware Requirements
+#### Hardware Requirements
 Mistral’s hardware requirements are optimized for maximum efficiency:
-•	Mistral-7B:
+*	Mistral-7B:
-o	16 GB of VRAM for inference, compatible with high-end consumer GPUs like NVIDIA RTX 3090 or 4090. o	For fine-tuning, it is recommended to use 32 GB of VRAM or a multi-GPU setup.
+  *	16 GB of VRAM for inference, compatible with high-end consumer GPUs like NVIDIA RTX 3090 or 4090.
+  *	For fine-tuning, it is recommended to use 32 GB of VRAM or a multi-GPU setup.
-•	Mistral-3B:
+* Mistral-3B:
-o	Can run with 8 GB of VRAM, making it compatible with mid-range GPUs like NVIDIA GTX 1660. o	On CPUs, at least 16 GB of RAM is required, ideal for lighter applications.
+  *	Can run with 8 GB of VRAM, making it compatible with mid-range GPUs like NVIDIA GTX 1660.
+  *	On CPUs, at least 16 GB of RAM is required, ideal for lighter applications.

 These reduced hardware requirements make Mistral particularly suitable for organizations with limited resources.

-Supported Frameworks
+#### Supported Frameworks
 Mistral offers excellent compatibility with major deep learning frameworks:
-•	PyTorch: The main framework for developing and deploying Mistral.
+*	PyTorch: The main framework for developing and deploying Mistral.
-•	Hugging Face Transformers: Fully integrates Mistral, simplifying its use in existing pipelines.
+*	Hugging Face Transformers: Fully integrates Mistral, simplifying its use in existing pipelines.
-•	ONNX Runtime: Enables inference optimization across a wide range of hardware, including edge devices.
+*	ONNX Runtime: Enables inference optimization across a wide range of hardware, including edge devices.
-•	DeepSpeed: Supports distributed setups for large-scale training.
+* DeepSpeed: Supports distributed setups for large-scale training.

 Pre-trained models available on various platforms speed up deployment in business and research environments.

-Training and Fine-Tuning Modes
+#### Training and Fine-Tuning Modes
 Mistral is designed to support flexible training and fine-tuning approaches:
-•	Full Training:
+*	Full Training:
-o	Requires advanced GPU clusters and large-scale datasets. o	Includes optimizations to handle specific tasks, such as processing low-resource languages.
+  *	Requires advanced GPU clusters and large-scale datasets.
+  *	Includes optimizations to handle specific tasks, such as processing low-resource languages.
-•	Fine-Tuning:
+*	Fine-Tuning:
-o	Supports techniques such as Low-Rank Adaptation (LoRA), which reduce computational costs. o	Prompt tuning can be used to adapt the model to specific tasks without modifying the main weights. o	Fine-tuning is particularly effective for customizing Mistral in vertical domains like medicine, law, or finance.
+  *	Supports techniques such as Low-Rank Adaptation (LoRA), which reduce computational costs.
+  *	Prompt tuning can be used to adapt the model to specific tasks without modifying the main weights.
+*	Fine-tuning is particularly effective for customizing Mistral in vertical domains like medicine, law, or finance.

-Querying Modes (API, CLI, etc.)
+#### Querying Modes (API, CLI, etc.)
 Mistral’s querying modes include:
-•	Local APIs:
-o	Allows easy setup of REST endpoints for private inferences.
+*	Local APIs: Allows easy setup of REST endpoints for private inferences.
-•	CLI:
-o	Useful for quick testing and batch task execution.
+*	CLI: Useful for quick testing and batch task execution.
-•	Custom UIs:
-o	Platforms like Streamlit or Gradio can be integrated to create intuitive interfaces.
+*	Custom UIs: Platforms like Streamlit or Gradio can be integrated to create intuitive interfaces.

 Mistral supports both asynchronous and real-time pipelines, adapting to different operational needs.

-Document Management, Organization, and Reading Capabilities Mistral excels in processing complex documents:
+#### Document Management, Organization, and Reading Capabilities
+Mistral excels in processing complex documents:
-•	Advanced Summarization:
-o	Generates coherent summaries even from lengthy documents, such as technical reports or academic papers.
+*	Advanced Summarization: Generates coherent summaries even from lengthy documents, such as technical reports or academic papers.
-•	Information Extraction:
-o	Capable of identifying key entities, events, and concepts within unstructured texts.
+*	Information Extraction: Capable of identifying key entities, events, and concepts within unstructured texts.
-•	Semantic Organization:
-o	Can categorize documents based on relevant themes or topics.
+*	Semantic Organization: Can categorize documents based on relevant themes or topics.
-•	Multilingual Support:
-o	Performs excellently in handling documents written in various languages.
+*	Multilingual Support: Performs excellently in handling documents written in various languages.
-•	OCR Compatibility:
-o	Can be used to analyze and organize scanned documents or text images.
+*	OCR Compatibility: Can be used to analyze and organize scanned documents or text images.

 Thanks to its efficient architecture, Mistral is particularly suited for business applications like archiving, semantic search, and knowledge bases.

-License and Usage Restrictions
+#### License and Usage Restrictions
 Mistral is distributed with an open-weight license, ensuring freedom of use for both commercial and non-commercial purposes.
 However, specific details regarding the license may vary depending on the model version and agreement with Mistral AI.
-•	Freedom of Use:
-o	Users can modify, adapt, and distribute the model without significant restrictions.
+*	Freedom of Use: Users can modify, adapt, and distribute the model without significant restrictions.
-•	Ethical Restrictions:
-o	Mistral AI encourages the responsible use of the model, prohibiting applications that could violate human rights or ethical norms.
+*	Ethical Restrictions: Mistral AI encourages the responsible use of the model, prohibiting applications that could violate human rights or ethical norms.

 This license makes Mistral an attractive option for organizations in need of scalable and customizable solutions.

-Alpaca
-(see [Ref.
-07])
+## Alpaca[^7]
 Alpaca is a language model developed by Stanford University as a fork of Meta AI's popular LLaMA model.
 Created in 2023, Alpaca is designed to provide a lightweight and specialized machine learning platform, suitable for conversational tasks and specific domains.
 One of its main features is optimization for rapid and low-cost fine-tuning, using innovative techniques that make it highly accessible even for those with limited resources.
 Alpaca was trained using curated datasets and semi-supervised generation methods, creating a model capable of understanding and generating contextually relevant responses.
 This makes it ideal for business, educational, and research applications, where a high-performing model is required without relying on cloud infrastructure.
 Technical Details